MailTime

 MailTime is a mobile messenger application for iOS and Android devices, developed by MailTime Technology Inc. in 2013.
 The application is known as "email messenger" which integrates the feature of email and text messages.
-MailTime operates as a freemium model.
+MailTime operates on a freemium model.

 History

 MailTime was developed by Heatherm Huang (C.E.O.) and Gary Lau (C.T.O) along with their team based in San Francisco.
 It was first launched in September 2014 at the TechCrunch Disrupt Startup Battlefield in San Francisco.

-It was added to the iOS App Store on September 9, 2014, supporting single Gmail accounts and English only.
+MailTime was added to the iOS App Store on September 9, 2014, supporting single Gmail accounts and English only.
 It added support for 12 languages, multiple accounts, and 9 email providers in May 2015.
-Its international version now supports nineteen languages.
+Its international version now supports 19 languages.

-MailTime app has been featured as the Best New Apps by the App Store over 300 times in different countries in 2015.
+The MailTime app featured as the Best New Apps by the App Store over 300 times in different countries in 2015.

-In December 2015, MailTime was awarded as the Best of 2015 by Apple’s App Store.
+In December 2015, MailTime was awarded the Best of 2015 by Apple’s App Store.

-The company has raised 3.1 million dollars in 4 Rounds from 10 Investors.
+The company has raised US $3.1 million in 4 rounds from 10 Investors.

-In 2017 MailTime reached 5 million downloads and announced the creation of the MDT cryptocurrency token.